Your Guide on How Many Keywords Should You Use for SEO

 Optimizing your content for keywords can be quite challenging.
 It might all seem a bit hazy at first, like trying to navigate through a foggy maze.
 However, gradually taking each step outlined below will make the optimization process much more straightforward (and easier).

-Before introducing your first step, to effectively target SEO keywords, you must know how to use your primary and secondary keywords concerning the specific search terms people are using (see again the search demand curve to understand what we mean better).
+Before introducing your first step, to effectively target SEO keywords, you must know how to use your primary and secondary keywords concerning the specific search terms people use (see again the search demand curve to understand what we mean better).
 It’s all about understanding the search intent, a key piece of the SEO puzzle.

 Once you have a primary keyword (preferably a long-tail keyword) in your head, the next step is to check the SERP results.